Irene McCulloch: Death and legacy

 Although she retired from teaching in 1953, McCulloch continued her research late into her life.
 In 1969, she was given her own foundation by former colleagues and students.
 Her final work on foraminifera was published when she was 94 in 1977.
-McCulloch passed away at the age of 101 on May 30, 1987.
+McCulloch died at the age of 101 on May 30, 1987.
 She is buried in Inglewood Park Cemetery.
 The Irene McCulloch Foundation continued publishing a monograph series after her death, which catalogued even more marine microbes.
 The chair of the marine biology department at USC is now named the McCulloch-Crosby Chair of Marine Biology in her honor.